demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 ### filename

 ***
-Lookup the "Filename" type indicator details.
-The reputation of Filename is considered Malicious if there's at least one IOC event in Ignite database matching the Filename indicator.
+Looks up the "Filename" type indicator details.
+The reputation of Filename is considered malicious if there's at least one IoC event in the Ignite database matching the Filename indicator.

 #### Base Command